Gravity-Induced Photon Interactions and Infrared Consistency in any Dimensions: Finite Corrections and Infrared Consistency

 Case \textit{(1)} with sufficiently small $\bAUV$ implies the existence of a WGC-like bound on $z$.
 Conversely, in case \textit{(2)} with sufficiently large $\bAUV$, $z$ gets always bounded in a finite region.

-For $d > 3$ we need to consider these conditions for both $\cal O$, $\tilde{\cal O}$ operators, i.e. for both $\bar\alpha_{\rm IR}$, $\bar\beta_{\rm IR}$ coefficients, so that the most restrictive condition dominates.
-The above analysis is fully general, it applies regardless of the presence of logarithmic corrections.
+For $d > 3$ we need to consider these conditions for both $\cal O$, $\tilde{\cal O}$ operators, i.e. for both $\bar\alpha_{\rm IR}$, $\bar\beta_{\rm IR}$ coefficients, so that the most restrictive condition dominates. { The above analysis applies whether or not logarithmic contributions are present.
+This is because the logarithms depend only on the scale ratio $\frac{m}{M}$, which can be treated as an independent quantity with respect to the charge-to-mass ratio $z$.
+Also, for $d\geq 8$, the logarithms factor out of the entire polynomial and are thus irrelevant for the positivity analysis. }